Heat ‘rarely ever seen’ is forecast to roast West by the weekend, with wildfires still burning

 The upcoming intense heat wave, however, could send many areas back into record dryness, making all vegetation susceptible to quick fire spread.
 Daily winds that blow from the ocean to the valleys are also expected to return.

-“Any kind of localized breeze will activate the fires,” said Brent Wachter, a predictive services meteorologist with the National Weather Service in Redding.
+“Any kind of localized breeze will activate the fires,” said Brent Wachter, a predictive services meteorologist with the U.S. Forest Service in Redding.

 The mid-August heatwave and lightning siege that wrought havoc in California also affected parts of the Pacific Northwest; more than a dozen large fires burning in central and eastern Oregon and Washington that required heavy commitment of firefighting resources.
 Much of Oregon is in severe to extreme drought, according to the latest U.S. Drought Monitor.